-Bases for Sheds are vital.
-Wooden Sheds just need blocks as a foundation (you can see how many blocks you need here)., but for Steel Sheds, a solid , level base is literally the foundation.
-We make every effort to make sure you’re aware of the importance of this when you buy a steel shed from us, because that’s how important it is.
+Bases for Steel Sheds are vital.
+Wooden Sheds just need blocks as a foundation (you can see how many blocks you need here), but for Steel Sheds, a solid, level base is necessary.
+We make every effort to make sure you’re aware of the importance of this when you buy a steel shed from us, because it’s super important that you have one ready.

 “A solid, level base (covering the full surface area) must be in place before our team can assemble the shed.
 It cannot be laid on grass alone.
 If the area is not prepared before our team arrive, the assembly may not be possible and an additional charge may apply for refitting”

-Here we have a perfect example of a concrete base. it’s solid, level and there’s a bit of room at the back too.
-If bases for sheds could have lips, you’d kiss this one.
+Here we have two perfect examples of a concrete base.
+They’re solid, level and there’s a bit of room at the back too.
+If bases for steel sheds could have lips, you’d kiss this one.
 10/10

 4. Concrete Alternatives